RadinPirouz/devops-documents/Code-Management/Gitlab/Gitlab-Cache.md

 # GitLab CI/CD Cache Guide

-GitLab provides a caching system for jobs to speed up pipelines by reusing dependencies like `node_modules`, Ruby gems, and other build artifacts.
-This guide covers how to configure and use caching effectively.
+GitLab CI/CD provides a caching mechanism to speed up pipeline execution by reusing dependencies and build artifacts such as `node_modules`, Ruby gems, or compiled binaries.
+This guide covers how to configure, optimize, and manage caching effectively.

 ---

-## Key Features
+## Key Features of GitLab Cache

-* **Cache Storage**: Data is saved in the GitLab Runner and can also be stored in external storage such as S3, MinIO, GCS, etc.
+* **Cache Storage**: Cache data is stored in the GitLab Runner and can optionally be persisted in external storage such as S3, MinIO, Google Cloud Storage (GCS), or Azure Blob Storage.
-* **Branch-Specific Caching**: Maintain separate caches per branch, job, or stage.
+* **Branch-Specific Caching**: Create independent caches per branch, job, or pipeline stage to avoid conflicts.
-* **Fallbacks**: Jobs can pull cache from other branches if the current branch does not have cache.
+* **Fallbacks**: Jobs can retrieve cache from other branches if the current branch has no cache yet.
-* **Simple Cache**: Uses file locks and directory caching for efficiency.
+* **Simple & Efficient**: Uses file locks and directory caching to maximize efficiency without complex configurations.

 ---

 ## Basic Cache Example

-Cache dependencies like Ruby gems and Yarn modules:
+A typical caching configuration for Ruby gems and Yarn modules:

 ```yaml
 test-job: